Pylons/pyramid/docs/narr/views.rst

 the context and an interface implemented by the context's class, the view registered for the context's class will "win".

-See :term:`Interface` in the glossary to find more information about interfaces.
+For more information about defining models with interfaces for use within view configuration, see :ref:`models_which_implement_interfaces`.

 .. index::
    pair: renderers; built-in